torproject/tor/doc/HACKING/ReleasingTor.md

    to a release-0.2.x branch, manually commit the changelogs to the later git branches too.

+3. If there are changes that require or suggest operator intervention before or during the update, mail operators (either dirauth or relays list) with a headline that indicates that an action is required or appreciated.

-3. If you're doing the first stable release in a series, you need to create a ReleaseNotes for the series as a whole.
+4. If you're doing the first stable release in a series, you need to create a ReleaseNotes for the series as a whole.
 To get started there, copy all of the Changelog entries from the series into a new file, and run `./scripts/maint/sortChanges.py` on it.
 That will